RiceComp427-Spring2019/comp427-hw1-paranoia-sakomitov/README.md

 - Assumptions:
   - Stoyana is an instant hit and has been adopted by 50M people.
   - Stoyana, much like Alexa or Cortana, has interactive capabilities, like answering verbal quesitons.
-  - Stoyana can be configured to control other smart devices around the user's home, like lights or locks.
+  - Users configure Stoyana to control other smart devices around the user's home, like lights or locks.
+Furthermore, they enable the "always listening for 'Hey Stoyana' que mode" to summon the device with more ease.
+  - Stoyana is very smart and learns from the user's habits.
 - Assets:
-  - Access to user voice input
+  - Access to stream of user voice input.
-  - Access to user home devices
+  - Access to user home devices with privileges to make changes to their function.
-  - Access to user preferences
+  - Access to user preferences and patterns related to their habits.
 - Threats:
-  - Attack to tap into microphone to listen in on conversations.
-Record.
-Download records
+  - Malicious entities may want to tap into Stoyana's microphone stream in order to listen in on conversations of Stoyana's trusting users.
-  - Attack to affect aspects of home - unlock doors, drive up power consumption etc
+  - There may be an attack whose intent is to change the aspects of the smart home.
+For example, if all smart appliances are turned on in their most power-demanding modes at once, that can maybe blow a fuse or even worse- cause a fire.
+Alternatively, it could compromise the restricted access to the house if smart locks are utilized.
-  - Download user data to profile them in malicious way or even worse- identify who they are
+  - Download user data to profile them in malicious way
-  - explanatory_paragraph ...
 - Countermeasures:
-  - Physical interruption on microphone circuitry
-  - get rid of smart devices
-  - encrypt all user data that is transmitted. don't store identifying data like where user is going/has asked about going

-  - explanatory_paragraph ...
+  - It may not be a very elegant solution but I believe it's highly effective: introduce a button that physically closes the microphone circuitry to enable user voice input.
+This would make the product less appealing to those simply looking to yell orders questions across the room, but it provides a sure way to defend against unwanted listeners- if the microphonen is not connected, then it can't be tapped into.
+  - Establish an encrypted data stream between Stoyana and any new smart device incorporated with the home assistant.
+My idea for this is to use a technology like NFC that requires close contact of the devices to exchange an encryption key, if the original user initiates the pairing between the devices.
+They would then communicate using this key to ensure the integrity of the messages against malicious middlemen.
+  - All communications between Stoyana and outside APIs must occur over secured pathways.
+Furthermore, Stoyana is to only store user profiles locally in order to prevent third parties from using data in the case of a data leak from a central repo.